turtlecoin/turtlecoin-docs/Frequently-Asked-Questions.md

 #### Q: Why are my results being rejected from the pool?

 A: You're using a incorrect algorithm.
 If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-lite` as the algorithm and have the variant set to 1.

 #### Q: I got banned from my mining pool.
 Why?

 A: If you submit lots of invalid shares, a pool might ban you.
-Possible reasons for invalid shares can be
+Possible reasons for invalid shares can be:

 * your hardware getting overworked,